- Prep time 15 minutes

-Collards are a very healthy green, a bit on the bitter side they are a great addition to fried chicken or any other protein for that matter.
-You can leave out the meat and make these vegan, but I would suggest you add a bit of liquid smoke and use a good quality veg stock.
-I am lucky enough to live within walking distance from Cason’s fine meats, rain or shine they are smoking all kinds of critters!
-Walking down Denver you can smell it in the air, and their smoked turkey products could rival some smoked pork products I have had. —Alexandra V. Jones
+Collards are a very healthy green, but a bit on the bitter side.
+They are a great addition to fried chicken or any other protein for that matter.
+You can leave out the meat and make these vegan, but I would suggest you add a bit of liquid smoke and use a good-quality veggie stock.
+I am lucky enough to live within walking distance from Cason’s fine meats.
+Rain or shine, they are smoking all kinds of critters!
+Walking down Denver, you can smell it in the air, and their smoked turkey products could rival some smoked pork products I have had. —Alexandra V. Jones

-- In a large pot add turkey leg and stock, bring to boil, reduce to low and simmer 30 minutes.
+- In a large pot over medium-high heat, bring the turkey leg and stock to a boil.
+Reduce the heat to low and simmer for 30 minutes.

 - Add the collard greens, garlic, and red pepper flakes.
 Increase the heat to medium and continue to cook for 20 minutes more, until the greens are wilted.

 - Remove the turkey leg and shred the meat; discard the bones and skin.
 Return the meat to the pot and cook, stirring, to warm through.
 Drizzle with the vinegar and hot sauce; season with salt and pepper.